 Lifelong monitoring and treatment.
 Even if your child has surgery to treat a heart defect, your child's condition will need to be monitored for the rest of his or her life.

-As your child ages, it's important to remind him or her of the heart condition that was corrected and the need for ongoing care.
+As your child ages, it's important to remind him or her of the heart condition that was corrected and the need for ongoing, lifelong care by doctors experienced in evaluating and treating congenital heart disease.
 Encourage your child to keep his or her doctor informed about the heart defect and the procedures performed to treat the problem.

 Exercise restrictions.
 Parents of children with congenital heart defects may worry about the risks of rough play and activity even after treatment.
 Although some children may need to limit the amount or type of exercise, many can participate in normal or near-normal activity.